Roseville Rosebowl

 I don't like judge intervention, you should be telling me how to vote in the final two rebuttals.

-Online debate: I have coached and run tournaments this fall on line.
-I have also taught online both this past spring and this fall.
-However, I have not judged a lot this fall because of tabbing tournaments so I am not “expert” but I understand enough to not be intimidated by it.
+Online debate: I coached and ran tournaments during COVID.
 I do know that smart debaters will sacrifice a degree or two of speed in order to improve the clarity.
 I will tell you if you are not clear.
 I don’t want folks talking over each other during cross-ex.
 I will be patient with tech, but also mindful that we have a schedule and it is best to stick to that.
 If tech issues become extreme, I’ll ask the tab room how they want to proceed.
 I will probably not have my camera on so get verbal confirmation that I am there and ready to go before you start speaking.

 I am also a fan of debaters being good human beings.
 Being kind, polite and remembering that we are all humans goes a long way in my book.
 If you are debating a less experienced team, there is no glory in crushing them into the ground.
 Remember, you were inexperienced at one point, as well.
 Additionally, I believe people should be consistent, both in terms of their arguments and, in the world of the K, in their advocacy.
 Post-Rounding me is also not cool.
 My decision is my decision and that will be your privilege when you are a judge.